AIML-IfI/openset-imagenet/readme.md

 You can sort the plots by loss so that you can compare across protocols via `--sort-by-loss`.
 For the remaining parameters it is recommended to keep the default values to be able to regenerate the plots from the paper.

-The list of commands to reprocude all table and figures, including the supplemental material, is:
+The list of commands to reproduce all table and figures, including the supplemental material, is:

     plot_imagenet.py --imagenet-directory [YOUR_IMAGENET_PATH] --gpu [gpu_index]
     plot_imagenet.py --imagenet-directory [YOUR_IMAGENET_PATH] --linear